bestia-dev/dropbox_backup_to_external_disk_1/README.md

 ```

 I use WSL2 on Win10 to develope and execute this CLI in Debian Linux.
 The external disk path from WSL2 looks like this: `/mnt/d/DropBoxBackup1`.
-CLI lists the local files metadata in `temp_data/list_local_files.csv`.
+CLI saves the list of the local files metadata in `temp_data/list_local_files.csv`.
-List all the files metadata from the remote Dropbox to the file `temp_data/list_remote_files.csv`.
+Save the list all the files metadata from the remote Dropbox to the file `temp_data/list_remote_files.csv`.
 Tab delimited with metadata: path (with name), datetime modified, size.
 The remote path is not really case-sensitive.
 They try to make it case-preserve, but this apply only to the last part of the path.
 Before that it is random-case.
 For big dropbox remotes it can take a while to complete.
 After the first level folders are listed, I use 3 threads in a ThreadPool to get sub-folders recursively in parallel.
 It makes it much faster.
 Also the download of files is in parallel on multiple threads.